If you have no details of the ships that a seafarer sailed on, you will need to rely on indexes.

 The MHA NL Crew Lists Database contains over 40,000 entries taken from the crew lists of Newfoundland and Labrador registered vessels for 1915 to 1942.
 As with the 1881 Crew Database, you can search the index on-line and view the images.

 Several local archives have indexes of seamen from the crew lists and agreements they hold.
 The format varies - card indexes, printed, or as part of the catalogue.
-Some ROs have indexes of masters and owners only.
-Unfortunately, many online indexes at archives work through catalogue systems that are best described as nomadic and user-hostile.
+Some archives have indexes of masters and owners only.
+Unfortunately, many online indexes at archives work through catalogue systems such as CalmView that are best described as nomadic and user-hostile.

 It's worth searching all of them because seafarers often sailed on ships registered in other parts of Britain, not just their own home port.
-The table below shows the record offices which have at least partial indexes.
+The table below shows the archives which have at least partial indexes.

 The following web sites have databases of seafarer's names: